attack68/rateslib/docs/source/c_fx_smile.rst

 instruments, given in the market prices data table.

 Since these *Instruments* are **multi-currency derivatives** an :class:`~rateslib.fx.FXForwards` framework also needs to be setup for pricing.
-We will do this simultaneously using other prevailing market data.
+We will do this simultaneously using other prevailing market data, i.e. local currency interest rates at 3.90% and 5.32%, and an FX Swap rate at 8.85 points.

 .. ipython:: python